 One of these was the writer George Orwell and the film is clearly strongly influenced by his account in Homage to Catalonia (1938).
 In the film Liverpudlian David Carr [Ian Hart] goes, like Orwell, to Spain and joins the left-wing Partido Obrero de Unificación Marxista (Workers’ Party of Marxist Unification.
 The film features battles between the Fascists and the Republicans, but it also features political confrontations and debates.
 As in Orwell’s book the film takes the side of the combined Marxist/Anarchist POUM against the dominant republican factions led by the Partido Communista de Spain (Communist Party of Spain).
 The film is rather simplistic about the political conflict among the republicans.
 As the film essays the Communist Party was dominated by the rather reactionary political line of the ‘United Front’.
 However, the opposition, embodied in POUM, had serious political problems as well.
 Continue reading

 This Monday, 2nd November, exactly one hundred years ago, the Picture House opened for its second year of business.
 Already in the first twelve months of film entertainment it had successfully established itself.
 The log books, donated to the West Yorkshire Archive Service in 2015, record the box office takings.
 Weekly attendances were now regularly over 2,000.
 At a Bank Holiday they could exceed 3,000.
 And the same happened when there was a really popular film.
-So the log books record key titles, and Charlie Chaplin had already registered with his amazingly fast rise to fame and stardom.
+So the log books record key titles, and show that Charlie Chaplin had already registered with his amazingly fast rise to fame and stardom.

 On the Thursday of that week another popular title opened at the cinema: The Exploits of Elaine (Pathé USA, 1915).
 The Exploits of Elaine was a serial, with fourteens separate episodes.
 The Hyde Park appears to have screened the separate episodes weekly, as part of the Thursday programme, as the box office increased towards the weekend.